 It’s puzzling and not a little disheartening that absolutely no matter what Donald Trump does or says, the amount of support he gets from his base remains somewhere between “staunchly” and “frothing at the mouth“.
 Among his most dogmatic supporters are small business owners without education, who see see in Donald Trump a personification of everything they want to be, leading them to believe he believes the same things they do, completely independent of whether or not he actually does.

-Whether it’s attending bizarre campaign style rallies months after the election, posting misspelled messages on social media, or spreading fact free propaganda from Trump’s “approved news media“, Trump’s supporters are the most energized base I’ve personally ever seen, exceeding even Obama’s ardent base.
+Whether it’s attending bizarre campaign style rallies months after the election, posting misspelled messages on social media, or spreading fact free propaganda from Trump’s “approved news media“, Trump’s supporters are the most energized base I’ve personally ever seen, exceeding even Obama’s wide-eyed sycophantic base.
 Whatever Trump says is gospel, even when it contradicts what he said literally the day before or even what he is doing while he’s saying it.

-What drives this mindlessly irrational devotion to Trump doesn’t actually originate with him.
+What drives this irrational devotion to Trump didn’t actually originate with him.
 Like all master confidence men, Donald has tapped into something very deep and very primal within the human psyche of his largely white, overtly nationalistic, working class, unconsciously bigoted, and generally unsophisticated supporters: fear.
 Like all emotions, fear clouds judgment, but fear, from its seat deep within the brain stem, has more power to simply turn off rational thought than any other human emotion.